tuudug/mango/docs/creating-widgets.md

 - Add it from the toolbox (if step 4 was completed) when the dashboard is in edit mode.
 - See its specific icon and accent color applied.
 - Interact with its unique UI and functionality.
+- Optionally, see the widget adapt its display based on its size if you implemented dynamic rendering (Step 5).